-A patent settlement agreement can be assessed, in the same way as any other agreement, for its anti-competitive object or effect.
+A patent settlement agreement can be assessed in the same way as any other agreement for its anti-competitive object or effect.
 Particular care should be taken when the settlement divides the product market between the disputing parties along geographical lines (rather than by separating the parties' rights by reference to technology or end-application markets).
 Normally, genuine attempts to settle patent disputes where the outcome of the dispute is uncertain, disproportionately expensive or time consuming, or all three, will be safe from antitrust attack so long as the solution is the least restrictive way that the dispute may reasonably be settled.

-However, patent settlements under which generics manufacturers are compensated for refraining from bringing new products to market, often in consideration of a cash settlement, will attract potential scrutiny.
-The EU sector enquiry concerning generic competition in pharmaceuticals concerns the industry in the UK in the same way as in other member states.
+However, patent settlements under which generic manufacturers are compensated and where the effect of the settlement is to delay generic entry ('reverse payments'), will attract potential scrutiny.
+The EU sector inquiry concerning generic competition in pharmaceuticals (the final report of which was published in July 2009) and the subsequent investigations into patent settlements (not yet resolved into decisions), concerns the industry in the UK in the same way as in other member states.